Ravindrasuthar/OrderApp_Weekly_Test/README.md

 _**Repository:**_ The repository layer is responsible for interacting with the database.
 It uses Spring Data JPA to perform CRUD (create, read, update, delete) operations on entities.

-In the application.properties all the text required for connection with h2 database are written.
+In the application.properties all the text required for connection with MySQL database are written.

 # Database Structure Used
 I have used MySQL as DataBase.